schang-chapman/CPSC354_FA22_Report/FinalProject/README.md

   2. List of integers
   3. String dictating whether the resulting list is sorted in ascending or descending order

-Output: List of all elements in both lists sorted by numerical order <br />
+Output: List of all elements in both lists sorted by numerical order
-(Removes duplicates.)

 ### List Extension: ```listExt :: [Integer] -> [Integer] -> ([Integer], [Integer])```
 Inputs: